antibodies-online/omnipay-vr-payment/README.md

 ````

 ## Contributing
 We really appreciate if you report bugs and errors.
-Feel free to ask for additional functionality.
+Feel free to ask for additional functionality/fields.
 But be aware that the maintainers may not implement all features.
 If you can provide a Pull Request
 for your Features that would be amazing.